by Dr. Becky Spelman on 16/02/2017

 Psychological therapy is a broad term that encompasses a range of practitioners and approaches dealing in the treatment of mental health issues that include anxiety disorders, mood disorders, addictions, eating disorders and personality disorders.
 However, psychotherapy has also been shown to be successful in treating less severe problems such as interpersonal conflicts, relieving stress, coping with life transitions, recovering from abuse and sleep issues.
 In many cases, a course of psychotherapy can be as just as effective, if not more so, than medication.
 Although, depending on your personal circumstances, it isn’t guaranteed that psychotherapy alone will be enough to resolve your problem.

-WHO DELIVER PSYCHOLOGICAL THERAPY?
+WHO DELIVERS PSYCHOLOGICAL THERAPY?

 There’s a wide range of professionals who can offer you psychological treatments, and while all of them deal with mental illness and psychological distress, each has their own way of addressing specific issues due their training and techniques they focus on.
 At Private Therapy Clinic, you may be seen by a Counselling Psychologist, Clinical Psychologist or Psychological Counsellor, all of whom specialise in various forms of psychotherapy.